openhealthcare/elcid/DEVELOPERS.md

 Welcome to elCID's dev docs.

+elCID is an implementation of the OPAL framework for Digital Clinical Services.

+The developer docs for OPAL - particularly the Your Implementation sections are your friend.

+In this document we'll run through setting up a development environment, walk you through the codebase, brief you on the location of the project's governance and development toolchain.

+## Getting yourself set up

+If you've never worked on elCID before, this is how you get going:

-## Getting set up 1 - the easy way.
+### Getting set up 1 - the easy way.

 elCID is fully supported by the [Open Health Care Developer Toolkit](https://github.com/openhealthcare/developer).
 Which is a fancy way to spell "Vagrant vm".